cap-js-community/mtx-tool/docs/index.md

   either handle this gracefully or be restarted
 - `--server-start-debugger` will send SIGUSR1 to node process (requires ssh enabled on cf), which starts debugger _ without restart_
-- `--hdi-migrate-all` will call the instance-manager's migration route and then lazily create missing service-bindings on service-manager
 - `TENANT` means you can enter either the subdomain or tenant id and both will work